NM4ik/weather_app_flutter/README.md

-# This repository is used for training and creating pet projects on flutter.
+# weather_app

->WeatherApp.
-The app shows the weather in real time, for a week.
+>The app shows the weather in real time, for a week.
 You can find any city.
 Change the display settings of parameters such as: wind speed, pressure, degrees.
 And so on.

 1. MainScreen
 2. Drawer
 3. Favorite cities
-4. About App!
+4. About App
 5. Forecast for week
 6. Settings
 7. Night Theme